Amos47/2400/Chapter 2.md

 But that music does *not* contribute to the clarity of the conversation.
 Music is competition for understanding the spoken word.

 Thus for Shannon, the more *entropy* (disorder – as in background music), the more disorganisation (lack of focus) and therefore the more *potential* interpretations could be made as a result of the message.
 If the background music was too loud, for example, the *intended message* might become garbled or unintelligible.
 This is not helpful for us in business, where we rely on *targeted* almost *surgical* messaging in order to make decisions that result in positive outcomes.
 This is especially true in information systems, where *interpretation* is not a particularly strong suit of software.
-Systems are rules based for the most part.
+Systems are rule based for the most part.
 They don't interpret well.
 Yet.

 Weiner, on the other hand, saw information as *negative entropy*, or positive organisation with structure, interpretability, less equivocation and noise and more certainty.
 This is the kind of message that business communication requires.
 Straightforward and to the point.
 No guessing about the information content of a data stream. *Less input for a given output.*

-Entropy is the friend of *information volume* but the enemy of good *decision making*.
+Entropy is the friend of *data volume* but the enemy of good *decision making*.
 In business, we need to keep the junk off the signal.
 Entropy is to be avoided.
 Structure is valued.
 Clean communication is the goal.
 Understanding is critical.

 Thus Weiner is our man.
 We care both *that* messaging is occurring and *what* is being messaged.
 But Shannon was an inspiring academic.
 You’ll see reference to him in the section on ASCII.